KarynaTrush/KarynaTrush/README.md

-# Hi there, I'm Karyna! 👋
+# Hi there, I'm Karina! 👋

 ### 🎓 Computer Science Student at Opole University of Technology
 I'm a 3rd-year student passionate about **Software Quality, Development, and Machine Learning**.
 Currently working on my Engineering Thesis focused on an adaptive recommendation system for Chinese language learning.